 If the material forms part of a submission to a government body or public enquiry before publication, authors should notify the journal at the point of acceptance and ensure that recipients are aware that an embargo is in force.

 Authors whose research has been presented at a scientific meeting are of course still able to publish in any of our journals, but we ask that the media is not provided with any additional information prior to publication of the full article in the journal because it is important that journalists and readers have access to the full peer reviewed version of record.
 Prior presentation of the work at a conference should be acknowledged in the manuscript.

-Authors should be aware that most journals will not accept submissions of manuscripts that duplicate material already published, or submitted, elsewhere.
-This may include manuscripts published as electronic preprints on publicly accessible servers.
+Authors should be aware that some journals will not accept submissions of manuscripts that duplicate material already published, or submitted, elsewhere.
+Please see individual journal instructions for details.